In order to prove and demonstrate the added value of using EO data in support to critical infra-structures, RESUCI offers two services to its users:

 Space Added Value

-RESUCI will use EO and GNSS data to achieve what was proposed.
-These have big advantages when compared with traditional monitoring methods due to:
+RESUCI uses EO and GNSS data to address the needs and requirements of its users.
+These types of data have big advantages when compared with traditional monitoring methods, namely:

 - The ability to generate products in different spectral bands (electromagnetic radiation) in addition to the information that is visible, which makes it possible to study in detail certain chemical and physical properties of objects that are not understandable to the naked eye.

-- The integrated view of space allow to understand relationship between the different components to be analyzed and the surrounding landscape;
+- The integrated view of space allow to understand relationship between the different components to be analysed and the surrounding landscape;

 - The ability to obtain data at a distance, without the need to move teams on the ground, as well as to acquire such data on remote or inaccessible regions;